A Prescription for Plastic Wrap!?

 He told me to stock up on creams (not lotions!!) that would help my skin retain moisture, and that I needed to apply it after EVERY SINGLE TIME I WET MY HANDS.
-This was no small feat, but I knew if I wanted to have normal looking hands, I would have to do it.
+It was no small feat, but I knew if I wanted to have normal-looking hands, I would have to do it.
 He also prescribed a steroid cream and told me to put it only where I really needed it.
-And that if I was having a really bad flare up, like what he was looking at, I should not only put it on semi-heavily, but to also wrap my hands in plastic wrap as a means of locking the moisture (and the steroid) in.
+And that if I was having a really bad flare-up, like what he was looking at, I should not only put it on semi-heavily but also wrap my hands in plastic wrap as a means of locking in the moisture (and the steroid).

 I have to say that this was one of the strangest recommendations I had heard!
 But I gave it a whirl!
 I was desperate for relief!
 I wrapped up my worst hand and let the other one be free with just a small amount of the steroid on it.
 I had a very strange night.
 I woke up several times trying to pull the blanket over me, only to be thwarted by my wrapped-together fingers.
 I didn't sleep especially well and was pretty certain that I would wake up with the same skin issues I had gone to bed with.

 What were the results?

 Well, let me tell you!
 When I pulled that plastic wrap off the next morning, my hand was the softest it had ever been!
 I had a six-month-old baby at the time, and I believe my skin was softer than hers!
 And my blisters were GONE!
 The plastic wrap felt like a miracle!
 The sleep wasn't great, but if I could undo that much damage in one night, I wouldn't need to do this very often.
 And I haven't!
 I've needed to do it maybe three or four times in the last six months, which I find quite reasonable to have baby-soft, gorgeous hands!
 Especially considering my bleeding blistery mess I started off with!

 Moisturizing after hand washing